kevinresol/react-native-sound-recorder/README.md

 For example, the same `startRecording` call returns a `Promise` on Android but `null` in iOS.

-Or `stopRecording` doesn't gives a promise/callback at all.
+Or `stopRecording` doesn't give a promise/callback at all.
 So forcing user to do silly things like "wait for 1 second" in order to make sure file is well written to disk.

 ## Getting started